 - Begin with a one off event.
 This gives the opportunity to consider ‘where to from here?’
 Depending on your reflections and the response may determine frequency, time & day from then on.
-A one off also allows members of the congregation to see messy church in action and to catch the vision.
-My experience is that you get more ‘buy in’ from potential team folk once they have seen it work.
+A one off also allows members of the congregation to see Messy Church in action and to catch the vision.
+Our experience is that you get more ‘buy in’ from potential team folk once they have seen it work.

-- Where possible connect to a festival – e.g. Easter, Christmas, Father’s Day etc. that community families can relate to.
-This isn’t essential but I feel is worth considering.
+- Where possible connect to a festival – e.g. Easter or Christmas, that community families can relate to.
+This isn’t essential but we feel is worth considering.

 - Choose a theme, focus, crafts / activities.
 Remembering worship & prayer are part of what you will be doing together with a short message to tie it all together.

-- Following the event hold a de-brief with your team and consider ‘where to from here?’, together with some input / training to ensure that everyone is on track with the values of messy church and to keep the inter-generational focus.
+- Following the event hold a de-brief with your team and consider ‘where to from here?’, together with some input / training to ensure that everyone is on track with the values of Messy Church and to keep the inter-generational focus.
 Many folk assume that it’s just for children as opposed to a missional, pioneering congregation in its own right.
-I have found the need to keep reinforcing the message that it isn’t only for children.
+We have found the need to keep reinforcing the message that it isn’t only for children.

 How to organise your team

 - Have a core team.
-I have called this the ‘Ideas Team’ of two to four easy, competent, hassle-free people to work with and do all the planning and preparation with them.
+This is often called the ‘Ideas Team’ of four or more people to work with and do all the planning and preparation with them.

 - Treat the need for a large team as an opportunity to grow disciples, and build a team from people who are not yet committed Christians, training them as you go along.